Chapter 1: The Wee Professor

-Duncan, on the other hand, was hopeless when it came to using his hands in a practical fashion, but soared above his brother, and just about everyone else, when it came to intellectual pursuits.
-Caleb struggled with dyslexia, and so reading was a very difficult task for him.
-Duncan had tried tutoring him, but Caleb resented being taught by his own brother.
+Duncan was hopeless when it came to using his hands in a practical fashion but soared above his brother and just about everyone else, when it came to intellectual pursuits.
+Caleb struggled with dyslexia, so reading was a very difficult task for him.
+Duncan tried to tutor him, but Caleb resented being taught by his own brother.
 The pair of them likewise argued whenever Caleb tried to direct Duncan in any kind of practical task, as Duncan disliked being “ordered about” by his twin.

 “I don’t need you to tell me what to do,” Duncan grumbled.

-Duncan’s job this morning entailed helping the wee one, Hamish Junior, to get dressed, after which he aided him to feed the many dogs and cats that lived within the family abode.
+Duncan’s job this morning entailed helping the wee one, Hamish Junior, to get dressed.
+After that, he aided him to feed the many dogs and cats that lived within the family abode.
 Wee Hamish had been born with Down Syndrome and was seven years old.
-He had a special bond with his big brother Duncan, who was always trying to teach him new things.
+He shared a special bond with his big brother Duncan, who always tried to teach him new things.
 Duncan let Hamish, or “Hami” as he was known to the family, scoop the kibble out of the huge bag and put it in the bowls of the seven collies that lived with the MacGregors.
 He sometimes had to guide the child’s hand so that the kibble went into the bowls and not onto the floor.

-There were one or more “Nanny-dogs” to aid the parents in minding each child under the age of twelve.
-Duncan no longer needed “minding” by a Nanny-dog, but he did have a German Shepherd who had been assigned to him as a kind of extra security measure because he had been attracting a good deal of media attention lately over his new, prestigious job.
+There were one or more “nanny-dogs” to aid the parents in minding each child under the age of twelve.
+Duncan no longer needed “minding” by a nanny-dog, but he did have a German Shepherd who had been assigned to him as an extra security measure, because he had been attracting a good deal of media attention lately over his new, prestigious job.

-Their father insisted that the family speak only in Gaelic when at home, and so all the animals had been trained to mind Gaelic commands.
+Their father insisted that the family speak only in gaelic when at home, so all the animals had been trained to mind gaelic commands.
 Duncan enjoyed speaking the ancient Scottish language, and so he was more than happy to comply with this particular edict of his father’s.
-There were many other, less enjoyable “family laws” with which Duncan took issue; but he needed to be careful not to challenge his father too vociferously if he wanted to be permitted to teach at the University.
+There were many other, less enjoyable “family laws” with which Duncan took issue; but he needed to be careful not to challenge his father too vociferously if he wanted to be permitted to teach at the university.

-Duncan’s “elder-sister”, Mairi, as the adult children from Hamish’s first marriage were referred to, was the same age as Hamish’s second wife Kyra.
+Duncan’s “elder-sibling”, Mairi, as the adult children from Hamish’s first marriage were referred to, was the same age as Hamish’s second wife Kyra.
 Both women were in their fifties, and they were good friends.
 Mairi had helped Kyra to learn how to deal with the rather boisterous personalities which inhabited the MacGregor family.
-Without Mairi’s help, Kyra had often said, she would never have survived marriage with Old Hamish.
+Without Mairi’s help, Kyra often said, she would never have survived marriage with old Hamish.

 Duncan ate his oatmeal quickly and ran upstairs to retrieve his suit jacket and tie.
 He grabbed his briefcase and rushed downstairs, for he could hear Mairi speaking with his mother.
 It would not do to make his older sister wait.
 She was a strong, huskily-built woman with her father Hamish’s booming voice, and she did not suffer tardiness gladly.